-This is a 3 hour recording of a webinar provided by Elizabeth Woodcock, Clinical Psychologist and Director of the Selective Mutism Clinic.
+This is a 3 hour online recording of a webinar provided by Elizabeth Woodcock, Clinical Psychologist and Director of the Selective Mutism Clinic.
 The webinar featured in this recording provides strategies in the school setting for preschool – and primary-school aged children.
 Learn about why some children are unable or very reluctant to talk at school, and specific strategies to apply in the school setting as part of an intensive school program that will gradually enable the child to become a confident communicator at school with all teachers and peers.

-Topics that are covered in the seminar:
+Topics that are covered in the webinar:

 - What is Selective Mutism